SinghAman1/Indian-temples/README.md

 # Indian Temples web app
-A web app where an user can see famous temples in india . add new temples delete and review them.
+A web app where an user can see famous temples in India .Add new temples delete and review them.

-User Permissions :

 ## A user can

 1.register himself on the app
 2.view temples
 3.add reviews

 ## An Owner of a temple can

-1.view and edit his temple
+1.view and edit his temple.
 2.Delete temples made by him.
 3.add new images

 View live App
 Hosted at https://desolate-savannah-29894.herokuapp.com/